How to Find Strong Buy Finance Stocks Using the Zacks Rank

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at SVB Financial (SIVB), which was added to the Zacks Rank #1 list on May 1, 2021.
+Let's take a look at Ally Financial (ALLY), which was added to the Zacks Rank #1 list on April 13, 2021.

-Headquartered in Santa Clara, CA, SVB Financial Group is a diversified financial services company.
-Incorporated in 1999, it operates through, among others, the Silicon Valley Bank, its primary subsidiary, providing a wide range of banking and financial products and services.
-SVB Financial has four operating segments:
+Founded in 1919, Detroit, MI-based Ally Financial Inc. is a diversified financial services company providing a broad array of financial products and services, primarily to automotive dealers and their customers.
+It operates as a financial holding company (FHC) and a bank holding company (BHC).
+Ally Bank is an indirect, wholly-owned banking subsidiary of Ally Financial.

-For fiscal 2021, 11 analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $6.93 to $28.24 per share.
-SIVB boasts an average earnings surprise of 61.7%.
+Four analysts revised their earnings estimate higher in the last 60 days for fiscal 2021, while the Zacks Consensus Estimate has increased $1.45 to $5.93 per share.
+ALLY also boasts an average earnings surprise of 110.5%.

-Analysts are expecting earnings to grow 23.5% for the current fiscal year, with revenue forecasted to rise 20.5%.
+Earnings are expected to grow 95.7% for the current fiscal year, while revenue is projected to increase 13.9%.

-Additionally, SIVB has climbed higher over the past four weeks, gaining 17.2%.
-The S&P 500 is up 0.7% in comparison.
+Additionally, ALLY has climbed higher over the past four weeks, gaining 14.8%.
+The S&P 500 is down 1.3% in comparison.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, SVB Financial should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Ally Financial should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.